MoisesCatonio/MCA/README.md

 MIPS Code Analyzer it's a little program, capable of analyze some data of a MIPS archive or an alternative archive containing some MIPS code.

+# Runing this little piece of... heaven...

+First: Make sure you have python installed on your machine. (why wouldn't you have? :( )
+Second: Just put the main.py file in the same folder of your .asm codes and run with, (python 3.x) py main.py command on your terminal or (python 2.x) python main.py.

 # Features

 The code must be capable of Measure and Execute: